 Students who drop courses after the second week are outside the period of no academic entry*.
 Their semester grade report and transcript will now show a W grade (or an F based on instructor prerogative).

 Grades of W or F (and other negative grade marks) can affect your aid for future semesters or years.
-Carefully review the Standards of Satisfactory Academic Progress to ensure you are staying on track to retain aid eligibility.
+Carefully review the Standards of Satisfactory Academic Progress to ensure you stay on track to retain aid eligibility.

-Students who become aid eligible or accept aid after withdrawing with a W will have aid post to their bill based on remaining course enrollment.
+Students who become aid eligible or accept aid after withdrawing with a W will have aid posted to their bill based on remaining course enrollment.

 Students who withdraw from all of their courses (at once or through a series of actions) may see more severe penalties.
 In addition to the actions noted below, you may be subject to federal aid return calculations.